dafuloth/CV/README.md

 My journey started in primary school with a little pixellated turtle.
 Moving it around the screen with commands in Logo might not have looked like much but it was the spark that opened my mind to the possibilities of programming, and I've been hooked ever since.
 From there: QuickBASIC (from the Windows 95 CD-ROM!), Visual Basic, C/C++, C#, Java and now more recently, Ruby and JavaScript.
 The language may change but the problem-solving thought process is universal.

-In a time when 28.8k dial-up internet was common and 56k was bleeding edge, when the web was rather more read-only (compared to what it is now), my interest was in making desktop applications that ran locally - and I dreamed of being a games developer. technology, and my perspective, has evolved a lot since then and my mind is open to the possibilities that now exist: the web is _the_ platform and I want to build web applications - and not necessarily games!
+In a time when 28.8k dial-up internet was common and 56k was bleeding edge, when the web was rather more read-only (compared to what it is now), my interest was in making desktop applications that ran locally but technology, and my perspective, has evolved a lot since then.
+My mind is open to the possibilities that now exist: the web is _the_ platform and I want to build web applications!

 ## Skills